geomagpy/MARTAS/README.md

 ## 1. Introduction

 MARTAS has originally been developed to support realtime geomagnetic data acqusition.
 The principle idea was to provide a unique platform to obtain data from serial interfaces, and to stream and record this data within a generalized format to a data archive.
 Previously any system connected via serial interface to a recording computer was registered by its own software usually in a company specific format.
-Intercomparison of such data, extraction of meta information and basically any analysis requiring different sources is significantly hampered.
+Intercomparison of such data, extraction of meta information, realtime data transport and basically any analysis requiring different sources is significantly hampered.
 MARTAS contains a communication library which supports many commonly used instruments as listed below.
 With these libraries, data AND meta information is obtained from connected sensors.
 This data is then converted to a data stream containing essential meta information.
 This data stream has a general format which can be used for basically every imaginable timeseries.
 The data stream is broadcasted/published on a messaging queue transport type (MQTT) broker, a state-of-the-art standard protocol of the Internet-of-Things (IOT).
-A receiver contained in the MARTAS package (MARCOS - MagPys Automated Realtime Collector and Organization System) subscribes to such data streams and allows to store this data in various different archiving types (files, databases).
+A receiver contained in the MARTAS package (MARCOS - MagPys Automated Realtime Collector and Organization System) subscribes to such data streams and allows to store this data in various different archiving types (files (like CDF, CSV, TXT, BIN), databases).
 Various logging methods, comparison functions, threshold tickers, and process communication routines complement the MARTAS package.

 Currently supported systems are: